How to Get Rid of FHA Mortgage Insurance

 Savings from Removing Mortgage Insurance

-The UFMIP you pay when you close your home loan equals 1.75% of your loan amount.
-If you’re borrowing $300,000, this would be $5,250.
-You won’t be able to avoid this fee, but you can pay it fully at closing or roll it into your loan amount.
+The UFMIP equals 1.75% of your loan amount — on a $300,000 loan, that’s $5,250.
+You can’t avoid it, but you can pay it at closing or roll it into your balance.

-Loan AmountUFMIPMIP (paid monthly)
+Loan AmountUFMIPMIP (monthly)

 $250,000$4,375$115